 Keep Bringing the Heat

-In Idaho, Allstate data shows the third most common holiday-related increase in claims is due to frozen pipes.
+In Idaho, data from the Allstate Insurance company shows the third most common holiday-related increase in claims is due to frozen pipes.
 Winter months equal winter temperatures.
 Prevent frozen pipes in your home!
 Keeping your thermostat set at least 55 degrees while you’re away will help prevent this.

 It’s tempting to save on power bills while you’re away but frozen pipes that burst is no funny business.
 This may sound nutty, but opening up the cabinets where your plumbing is located, underneath a sink or vanity will help keep airflow moving too!
 Plus, keeping a steady temperature in your home will prevent you from coming back to an igloo once you return.